“`html

 Annual Gift Allowance Explained

-The UK allows you to give away up to £3,000 per tax year without incurring any inheritance tax liability.
-This is known as the annual gift allowance.
-If you didn’t use this exemption in the previous tax year, you can carry it forward, allowing you to give up to £6,000 in the current year.
+HMRC allows you to give away up to £3,000 per tax year without incurring any inheritance tax liability.
+This is known as the annual gift exemption.
+If you didn’t use this exemption in the previous tax year, you can carry it forward for one year only, allowing you to give up to £6,000 in the current year.

-Utilising the annual gift allowance is a straightforward way to reduce your estate’s value.
-You can gift this amount to anyone, and it will not be subject to inheritance tax, provided you survive for seven years after making the gift.
+Utilising the annual gift exemption is a straightforward way to steadily reduce your estate’s value over time.
+You can gift this amount to anyone, and it is immediately outside your estate — there is no need to survive seven years for the annual exemption to be effective.
+Larger gifts (above the annual exemption) to individuals are treated as Potentially Exempt Transfers (PETs), and these only fall completely outside your estate if you survive for seven years after making the gift.

 Potential Exemptions for Gifts